dynamsoft-docs/barcode-reader-docs/faq/general/what-happens-if-license-expires.md

 ---
 layout: default-layout
-title: What will happen if I don't renew it in time?
+title: What will happen if licenses are not renewed in time?
 keywords: Dynamsoft Barcode Reader, FAQ, Pricing/Licensing, expired license
-description: What will happen if I don't renew it in time?
+description: What will happen if licenses are not renewed in time?
 needAutoGenerateSidebar: false
 permalink: /faq/general/what-happens-if-license-expires.html
 ---

-## What will happen if I don't renew it in time?
+## What will happen if licenses are not renewed in time?

 [<< Back to FAQ index](index.md)